Friday, March 5, 2021

 when to do the jump!"

 Alexis: I cannot offer any advice.
 People's lives are very personal journeys, and my advice means nothing to others.
 But if I can suggest something, I would say, don't give up, keep applying, and keep bringing the trans issue upfront!
+And remember, the right opportunity will eventually come if you stay persistent and true to yourself.

 Alexis: Love is everything to me.
 Enough said.

-Monika: Many transgender ladies write their memoirs.
-Have you ever thought about writing such a book yourself?
+Monika: Many transgender women choose to write memoirs to share their experiences.
+Have you ever thought about writing a book or sharing your story in that way?

-Monika: What is your next step in the present time and where do you see yourself within the next 5-7 years?
+Monika: What are your current goals, and where do you see yourself in the next 5 to 7 years?

 Alexis: I keep on living and try to be true to myself, hopefully being married to the kindest and most handsome man on this Earth.
 Oh, and I need to lose this Covid-19 overweight!!!
+I also hope to be in a place where I feel even more empowered and content with my journey.

-Monika: My pen friend Gina Grahame wrote to me once that we should not limit our potential because of how we were born or by what we see other transgender people doing.
+Monika: My pen friend Gina Grahame once wrote to me that we should not limit our potential because of how we were born or by what we see other transgender people doing.
 Our dreams should not end on an operating table; that’s where they begin.
 Do you agree with this?

 Alexis: Yes, I agree most certainly.